-The first, by Kabat-Zinn (2003), defines mindfulness as 'the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment' (p.
+The first, by Kabat-Zinn (2003), defines mindfulness as "the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment" (p.
 145).
-Meditation based, it is often used for therapeutic purposes, such as the Stress Reduction and Relaxation Program (SR&RP, see e.g. Winbush et al., 2007; Goyal et al, 2014 for reviews).
-The aspect of focusing on 'being-in-the-moment', as not requiring memory, also can offer empowerment to people with dementia.
+Meditation based, it is often used for therapeutic purposes, such as the Stress Reduction and Relaxation Program (SR&RP; see e.g. Winbush et al., 2007; Goyal et al., 2014 for reviews).
+The aspect of focusing on "being-in-the-moment," as not requiring memory, also can offer empowerment to people with dementia.

 The second understanding is also strongly committed to the notion of being in the present moment.
-Associated with Ellen Langer's work on mindlessness and choice, this approach presents mindfulness as the process of actively making new distinctions by not relying on automatic categorisations (Ie et al, 2014).
-With this approach, mindfulness is nurtured by maintaining an orientation in the present, an alertness to distinctions, a sensitivity to different contexts, and an openness to novelty (Langer, 1989, 2010).
-In addition, Langer has shown that offering people responsibility and choice increases their well-being (Langer 1989: 123).
+Associated with Ellen Langer's work on mindlessness and choice, this approach presents mindfulness as the process of actively making new distinctions by not relying on automatic categorizations (Ie, Ngnoumen & Langer, 2014).
+With this approach, mindfulness is nurtured by maintaining an orientation in the present, an alertness to distinctions, a sensitivity to different contexts, and an openness to novelty (Langer, 1989 & 2010).
+In addition, Langer has shown that offering people responsibility and choice increases their well-being (1989, p.
+123).

-Mindfulness is therefore increasingly used for therapy in the context of dementia care, both for people with dementia and their carers, and results have indicated reductions of stress and depression in both groups (McBee 2012, Monin and Schulz 2009, Oken et al 2011, Whitebird et al 2012).
-Mindfulness therapeutic approaches have also begun to be implemented through design with good results (e.g. Chittaro and Vianella, 2013).
-Cognitive mindful approaches have already been applied successfully in therapeutic and in everyday contexts (Ie et al, 2014: 149-51; Djikic 2014; Manicavasgar et al 2011).
+Mindfulness is therefore increasingly used for therapy in the context of dementia care, both for people with dementia and their carers, and results have indicated reductions of stress and depression in both groups (McBee, 2012; Monin & Schulz, 2009; Oken et al., 2011; Whitebird et al., 2012).
+Mindfulness therapeutic approaches have also begun to be implemented through design with good results (e.g. Chittaro & Vianella, 2013).
+Cognitive mindful approaches have already been applied successfully in therapeutic and in everyday contexts (Ie et al., 2014, pp. 149-151; Djikic, 2014; Manicavasgar et al., 2011).
 In distinction to these approaches, we will look at the use of mindfulness in everyday social contexts and how they can be embedded through design.

-Design for dementia
+Design for Dementia

 This section reviews the current use of design with regard to dementia care.
 Currently there are a number of design approaches, which address various aspects of dementia.
-They can be organised into four categories of non-pharmacological interventions (O'Neil et al 2011):

-Cognitive/emotion-oriented interventions: There are a number of interventions and products related to reminiscence therapy that seek to stimulate memory, such as REMPAD, which is a new software tool to create multi-media content that can be used to connect carers and residents with memories from the past (Yang et al, 2013).
-There are also environmental interventions aimed at helping with orientation, for example, reducing clutter or improving signage and colour contrasts (e.g. Iyendo et al (2016).
+They can be organized into four categories of non-pharmacological interventions (O'Neil et al., 2011): Cognitive/emotion-oriented interventions: There are a number of interventions and products related to reminiscence therapy that seek to stimulate memory, such as REMPAD, which is a new software tool to create multi-media content that can be used to connect carers and residents with memories from the past (Yang et al., 2013).
+There are also environmental interventions aimed at helping with orientation, for example, reducing clutter or improving signage and color contrasts (e.g. Iyendo et al., 2016).

 Sensory stimulation interventions: Sensory stimulation interventions are mainly of a therapeutic nature.
-They include for example aromatherapy (e.g. 'ODE' fragrance system, Design Council

-2012), light therapy (Thieme et al 2013), tactile pillows and textiles (Pakhchyan, 2013, Treadaway and Kenning, 2016, Ten Bhömer, 2016), or Snoezelen multisensory stimulation (Weert et al, 2005).
-The various approaches are being used to stimulate tactile or other senses and by doing so to stimulate interest, discussion and/or reminiscence.
+They include for example aromatherapy (e.g. "ODE" fragrance system, Design Council, 2012), light therapy (Thieme et al., 2013), tactile pillows and textiles (Treadaway & Kenning, 2016; Ten Bhömer, 2016a: 59, b), or Snoezelen multisensory stimulation (Weert et al., 2005).
+The various approaches are being used to stimulate tactile or other senses and by doing so to stimulate interest, discussion, and/or reminiscence.